CodeMonkeyKevin/stockx-coding-challenge/README.md

 # StockX Coding Challenge

-# Setup and Starting the API
+### Setup and Starting the API
 The project contains Dockerfile will install Postgresql, create the necessary database, table, function, trigger, build and exec the API.
+Git clone or download this repo and cd into root dir of this repo.

 ###### Build Image:
 ```sh